Product

 A dedicated monitoring tool can be a game-changer for businesses with hybrid IT environments.

 It can centralize performance management, automate tasks, and track system health from a single dashboard.
-This makes it easier to track data from different servers and applications, regardless of whether they are hosted on-premises or over the cloud.
+This makes it easier to monitor data from different servers and applications, regardless of whether they are hosted on-premises or over the cloud.

 Improve Network Visibility